irene2024hub/PAYMENT-METHOD-DATA/README.md

 # PAYMENT-METHOD-DATA
-## TOPIC : ANALYZING CUSTOMER PAYMENT PREFERENCES AND ORDER PATTERNS IN E-COMMERCE and Order Value Patterns in E-commerce:
+## TOPIC :  CUSTOMER PAYMENT PREFERENCES E-COMMERCE
 ### A Case Study of PAYTM, SIMPL, and GPAY"
 #### ABSTRACT
 **This study aims to analyze payment method preferences among customers in a specific retail context**.